Dana Strum: 1992–1995: Living The Wild Life

-The controversial cover art for The Wild Life, a 17th-century line drawing that had been used on the cover of Smithsonian Magazine, once again was met with some criticism.
-It showed a man cracking a whip high over the head of a child who shields himself as he holds a guitar.
-According to the band, the art was supposed to show the adults of the world trying to oppress the spirit of youth.
-Guitarist Tim Kelly explained, that they were trying to convey a positive image, not a negative one.
-"Mark and Blas came from families where they were supported in their musical interests," noted Kelly.
-"When we saw this picture, we saw Dana and myself as the child who was not supported in his ambitions.
-This album is dedicated to the kids who have Black Sabbath cranked up to 11 on their stereo, with a chair propped under the door handle and their mother screaming "Turn it down!"
-Kelly remarked.
+The cover art for The Wild Life was controversial, featuring a 17th-century line drawing of a man cracking a whip high over the head of a child who shields himself as he holds a guitar, which the band explained was supposed to show the oppression of youth by adults.
+Guitarist Tim Kelly explained, "when we saw this picture, we saw Dana and myself as the child who was not supported in his ambitions.

-The tour in support of the record launched on June 9 in Portland, Oregon, as part of a triple bill with Ozzy Osbourne and Ugly Kid Joe.
-By July 1992, The Wild Life proved to be another Slaughter's success as it was certified Platinum in the United States.
-Around this time, the music video for "Real Love" was released and became the band's first world premiere.
+The tour in support of the record launched in June with Ozzy Osbourne and Ugly Kid Joe in Portland, Oregon.
+The Wild Life was certified Platinum in the United States by July 1992.
+The music video for "Real Love" was released around this time and became the band's first world premiere.

-Soon, the tour with Osbourne was cut short because of the non-cancerous nodule found in Mark Slaughter's throat.
-It required surgical attention that was successfully performed in August 1992.
-But Slaughter's lead singer immediately began "complete vocal rest".
-"He had to write everything down," Strum stated.
-By December Mark Slaughter was back behind a microphone as the band performed on the Dick Clark's Halloween Special from Universal Studios in Hollywood, California.
-The four continued to tour with the Damn Yankees until midway through the 1993 season.

-In September 1992, Dana Strum hosted a Rockline show filling in for Bob Coburn, when his special guests were Joe Satriani and his band and Bonham.
+In September 1992, Strum was invited to serve as a guest host for the popular radio show Rockline, filling in for Bob Coburn.
+During his episode, Strum welcomed Joe Satriani and his band as well as Bonham, as special guests.

-After receiving the most media attention for their second CD effort, the band began to make arrangements to work on their next Chrysalis release.